Soft Flutr

 Sex is vulnerable.
 So is learning about it.
 That’s why we’re kicking things off with Brené Brown’s TED Talk on vulnerability.When we meet our own tenderness with compassion, we soften shame—and open the door to deeper intimacy, pleasure, and real learning.

-Well no, not this site?
-But like modern sex ed.
 Why is it so absurdly bad?
 Look!
 You might feel some shame or embarassment for how little you know.
 But it's not your fault!
 If you're like most people...you were never taught!
-Understanding the landscape of society can help up understand ourselves.
+Understanding the landscape of society can help up understand ourselves... and also the unlearning most everyone has to do.

 Sex Ed Myths